Queen Elizabeth II remembered a year after her death as gun salutes ring out for King Charles III

 Military units commemorated the king’s accession to the throne by firing salutes at the Tower of London on the east side of the capital and Green Park near Buckingham Palace.
 The bells of Westminster Abbey pealed at 1 p.m.

-Harry, who no longer has an official royal role, traveled to London from his home in California to attend a charity event on Thursday.
-But he wasn’t expected to meet his father or brother during his visit.
-Harry is due to attend the Invictus Games for injured soldiers in Germany this weekend, alongside his wife Meghan.
+Harry, who no longer has an official royal role, traveled to London from his home in California to attend a Thursday charity event.
+He wasn’t expected to meet his father or brother during the visit.
+Harry is due to attend the Invictus Games for injured soldiers in Germany this weekend, alongside his wife, Meghan.

 Harry told attendees at the awards ceremony sponsored by WellChild, which helps seriously ill children get the treatment they need at home rather than in a hospital. that his grandmother would be proud of them.